 Dr. Huang and her team plan to expand their research into phase 2.
 “Next step is meeting with patients, in-person, to conduct hearing tests and interview them one-on-one.
 This will further validate our data.”

-Tele-ichthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
+TeleIchthyosis - Since ichthyosis is a rare condition, sometimes your healthcare practitioner will need guidance from ichthyosis medical experts.
 Remember that FIRST has a Tele-ichthyosis portal, where medical staff can upload questions and photos and an ichthyosis expert will respond as soon as possible.
-If it is an urgent matter please call the FIRST office and we will try to connect directly with a member of our Medical & Scientific Advisory Board.
+If it is an urgent matter please call the FIRST office at 215-997-9400 and we will reach out to a member of FIRST's MSAB.